perfact/zodbsync/README.md

 The most important settings are:
 ### `conf_path` or `wsgi_conf_path`
-If using ZServer (only Zope 2), set `conf_path` to the `zope.conf` of your Zope instance, which must be configured to connect to a ZEO server (no standalone instance).
+If using ZServer (only Zope 2), set `conf_path` to the `zope.conf` of your Zope instance.
+If it is a standalone instance exclusively accessing its ZODB, it must be powered down if used by zodbsync.
+So usually it is advisable that it is configured to connect to a ZEO server.
 If using a WSGI server (Zope 2 or Zope 4), set `wsgi_conf_path` accordingly.

 ### `base_dir`
 Inside this folder (actually, in a subfolder named `__root__`), the serialized